cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/OperationEvents.md

 # OperationEvents

-Specifes the list of events that took place during the operation.
+List of events that took place during the operation.

 ## Properties
 Name | Type | Description | Notes